• start here

 • Baja Bound offers daily policies for up to 60 days, after which point your only options are a 6-month policy or an annual policy.
 An insurance agent on the phone actually advised that, after about 20 days, Baja Bound’s 6-month policy becomes cheaper than the daily policy (which you’ll see reflected in the quotes below); it’s counter-intuitive, but many travellers will save money by purchasing a longer policy even if they’re only in Mexico for a month!
 And the longer you stay in Mexico, the cheaper that policy becomes (per day).

-Note: these prices were quoted for our 2019 Dodge RAM Promaster 2500 as a motorhome (Lewis & Lewis) and motorhome OR campervan (Baja Bound) in December 2021 at a value of $68.5k, and aren’t necessarily reflective of the price for insuring a different vehicle on a different date.
+Note: these prices were quoted for our 2019 Dodge RAM Promaster 2500 as a motorhome (Lewis & Lewis) and motorhome OR campervan (Baja Bound) at a value of $68.5k, and aren’t necessarily reflective of the price for insuring a different vehicle on a different date.
 I’d recommend visiting both sites & entering your own vehicle information to obtain accurate, up-to-date quotes for your own van before proceeding, but this should at least give you a rough idea!

 img